hessnico/imdb_to_letterboxd/README.md

-script que deixa apenas os filmes do imdb saida é imdbratings.csv
+script that removes all tv episodes from imdb exported csv file output is imdbratings.csv